 Rod Rosenstein, the Mystery Man Behind Comey Firing

-One-time colleagues and former officials wonder how the deputy attorney general became Trump’s hatchet man.
+Onetime colleagues and former officials wonder how the deputy attorney general became Trump’s hatchet man.

 - By Elias GrollElias Groll is a staff writer at Foreign Policy, covering cyberspace and its conflicts and controversies.
 He has written for the magazine since 2012 and is a graduate of Harvard University.